woutermont/rdf-id-based-discovery/README.md

-# RDF-ID-based Discovery
+# Solid: thoughts, notes and proposals

-In this repo I try to bring together some proposals on discovery mechanisms that are based in identity mechanisms using identifiers that dereference to RDF-resources (e.g. WebID).
+In this repo I try to bring together thoughts, notes and proposals on different mechanisms within the Solid ecosystem.